gumusozanselcuk/ing_hubs/README.md

-# Credit API
+# Credit Module API

 ## Overview
-This is a Spring Boot-based Credit module API that allows users to manage laon-related operations.
+This is a Spring Boot-based Credit Module API that allows users to manage laon-related operations.
 The application uses H2 as an in-memory database and includes authentication and authorization mechanisms.

 ## Features
 - **User Authentication & Authorization**